iamtalhaasghar/kfueit-route-finder/README.md

 # KFUEIT_Route_Finder
-A simple Image to Text Conversion Program to demonstrate the Capabilites of PyTesseract
+ A simple script which reads the image files of BUSES ROUTES of my University KFUEIT, RYK and converts them to text using PyTesseract (Pythonic Version of Open Source Tesseract OCR Engine by Google)